simlal/vps-homelab/README.md

 - `~/infra/` - Caddy and Kuma docker-compose stacks
 - `~/apps/` - Other apps
 - `~/tools/` - Other tools
-- `~/actions-runner/` - Self-hosted GitHub Actions runner as a systemd service
+- `~/actions-runners/` - Self-hosted GitHub Actions runners as a systemd service

 ### Infra

 - Caddy as a reverse proxy and cert manager.
 Create a single caddy network for all containers to share.
-- GH Actions runners on VPS for CI/CD (self-hosted runners as systemd services)
+- GH Actions runners on VPS for CI/CD (self-hosted runners as systemd services).
+One runner for infra, one for each app repo.
 - Kuma for observability.
 Accessible via Tailscale net OR `kuma.simlal.dev`

 ### Apps

+- Redirect here: <a href="https://simlal.dev">simlal.dev</a> (Recursion!)
 - Static healthcheck: <a href="https://healthcheck.simlal.dev">healthcheck.simlal.dev</a>
 - `curl`-able CV (Next): <a href="https://curl-cv.simlal.dev">curl-cv.simlal.dev</a>
 - ...